open-dxp/newsletter-bundle/docs/05_Newsletter_Documents.md

 ### Address Source Adapter
 The Address Source Adapter is responsible for extracting the email addresses the newsletter should be sent to.
 It has to be selected before another action can take place.
-Currently following adapters ship with Pimcore.
+Currently following adapters ship with OpenDxp.
 It is easily possible to integrate custom adapters - see section below.
-- Default Object List: Extracts email addresses based on Pimcore objects.
+- Default Object List: Extracts email addresses based on OpenDxp objects.
 - CSV List: Uses a CSV as source for email addresses.
 - Column from a report: Uses a custom report as source for email adresses.
-  - Please make sure to enable the PimcoreCustomReportsBundle before you use this feature.
+  - Please make sure to enable the OpenDxpCustomReportsBundle before you use this feature.

 ### Test Sending